ricardo93borges/data-structures-notes/graph/doc.md

-## Data Structures in Typescript - Graph

-Graph is data structure that consists of vertices (or node) that can be connected to other vertices by edges.
+The graph is a data structure that consists of vertices (or nodes) that can be connected to other vertices by edges.

 ![graph](https://res.cloudinary.com/dje4crtui/image/upload/v1623451532/data%20structures/graph_1_w9efdw.png)

-The **degree** is the number of edges that are connected to a vertex, for example the vertex **A** has a degree of **1** and the vertex **C** has a degree of 2.
+The **degree** is the number of edges that are connected to a vertex, for example, the vertex **A** has a degree of **1** and the vertex **C** has a degree of 2.

-Graphs can either directed or undirected, directed graphs are like a one-way-street, undirected are like a two-way-street.
+Graphs can be either directed or undirected, directed graphs are like a one-way street, undirected is like a two-way street.

 ![directed and undirected graphs](https://res.cloudinary.com/dje4crtui/image/upload/v1623367833/data%20structures/graph_2_tzprzz.png)